rakeshjone/AdminDemoUIAutomation/README.md

 2. Glue option is tricky to setup in runner file when you want to use hooks in a seperate file.
 When suppliying glue cucumber looks for hooks and glue in same location.
 Combination of glue and extraglue, with and without glue, impacts glue working properly.
-For this setup leave out glue settings.
+For this setup leave out glue settings as it is.
 3. To be able to run test via both Runner.java and cucumber file keep run config for both as below:
 Run>Edit COnfigurations
 ![image](https://user-images.githubusercontent.com/130054374/232773173-2c7d9458-6e91-4db0-8c3f-957a63b8afdc.png)